 The Joint Line provides an allowance for uncollectible accounts based on evaluation of outstanding accounts receivable.
 The amount that is charged to the allowance account is determined by the use of historical collection data and specific account analysis.
-The amount charged to bad debt expense for 2005 was \$2,796.
+There were no bad debts in 2006.